 - Under Scheduled start date, click the Postpone during blackout period checkbox.

 The task scheduled start date is reset to 1 minute after the set end date of the blackout period.

 If a task is postponed during blackout period, you can manually override the setting and start the task immediately.

-To edit or delete a blackout period, select it in the calendar view, and then click Edit or Delete.
+- To delete a blackout period, select it in the calendar view, and then click Delete.
+The Delete Blackout dialog appears.

-If a task is set to Postpone during blackout period and you delete de blackout period, the task retains the current scheduled start date.
+If a task is set to Postpone during blackout period and you delete the blackout period, the task retains the current scheduled start date.